huyvd7/pytorch-deepglr/README.md

 The provided sample dataset in this directory is a resized version of RENOIR dataset (720x720 instead of 3000x3000).
 The original dataset is located at [Adrian Barbu's site](http://adrianbarburesearch.blogspot.com/p/renoir-dataset.html).

-Since this is a resized dataset, **the evaluation results are different from what were reported (much higher!!)**.
+Since this is a resized dataset, **the evaluation results are different from what were reported (MUCH HIGHER!!!)**.
 For this sample dataset, the results are listed below:

 | Metric        | Train           | Test  |
 | :-------------: |:-------------:| :-----:|